Meet Helena's Mayor & Commissioners

 The Mayor & Commissioners may also be contacted via a group email address: firstname.lastname@example.org.

-Note: Comments submitted via this email address are distributed to the Mayor and Commissioners, City Manager, Interim City Clerk Dannai Clayborn, City Attorney Thomas Jodoin, Asst. to the City Manager Amanda Opitz and a list of media contacts.
+Note: Comments submitted via this email address are distributed to the Mayor and Commissioners, City Manager Harlow-Schalk, Clerk of the Commission Dannai Clayborn, City Attorney Thomas Jodoin, Special Projects Coordinator Amanda Opitz, Public Information Officer Jacob Garcin and a list of media contacts.